Kmmho/Kmmho/README.md

 ## 👋 Hi there

 # 🔗 Hello!
-I'm NA-HYUN / BELLA
+I'm KANGHO-LEE

 🌿 I'm interested in Electrical & Electronic Engineering.
 🌿 I'm a person who strongly believe in being driven by the combination of purpose and passion.